bufferapp/SocialLinkify/README.md

             ContextCompat.getColor(context, R.color.some_color), message.text,
             SocialNetwork.FACEBOOK, PatternType.HASHTAG)

-The SocialNetwork class also has a handy fromString method to allow you to retrieve a SocialNetwork instance from some string that may be used in your app such as "twitter".
+The SocialNetwork class also has a handy [fromString()](https://github.com/bufferapp/SocialLinkify/blob/task/open-source-project/lib/src/main/java/org/buffer/sociallinkify/model/SocialNetwork.kt#L7) function to allow you to retrieve a SocialNetwork instance from some string that may be used in your app such as "twitter".